 It is the football player mowing his opponents down to score against his own team.
 Is there something I’m missing, you think?
 But, no, they think they are doing the right thing for themselves.
 They are doing this on purpose.
 They think they are claiming a touchdown for their own team.
 But everyone else can see them running, full force, in a direction that cannot possibly succeed the way they think it will.

-I do not wish for my own downfall.
+I only know that I do not wish for my own downfall.
 I am not a masochist in any sense of the word.
 But sometimes I just want that drive.
+At whatever personal cost.

 I’ll leave with this little bit of wisdom I got from a poem written by a cockroach: